kaimast/yael/README.md

 EventLoop::destroy();
 ```

-For more examples look at the tests and benchmarks.
+For more examples, please take a look at the tests and benchmarks.